Columbiettes

 The Columbiettes are women members of auxiliary council affiliated with a local Knights of Columbus council.

 History

-In 1939, Monsignor J. Francis McIntyre, Chaplain of the New York Chapter Knights of Columbus, later a cardinal, suggested formation of the group.
-He conceived the idea of a ladies organization to work with the Knights of Columbus (KofC).
-The New York Chapter KofC formulated a plan for such an organization.
+In 1939, Monsignor J. Francis McIntyre, Chaplain of the New York State Council of the Knights of Columbus, later a cardinal, suggested formation of the group.
+He conceived the idea of a ladies organization to work with the Knights.
+The New York State Council formulated a plan for such an organization.
 Their plan called for the establishment of Auxiliaries in each Council and to coordinate the efforts of all under the direction of one parent group.
 On March 2, 1939 the first Columbiette Auxiliary was instituted in New York City.

 Since then, other auxiliaries were formed.
 A Supreme Council and State Councils were established.

 Purpose

 Spiritual patronesses are the Blessed Virgin Mary, Thérèse of Lisieux and St. Joan of Arc.